DOT Drug Testing

 What Substances Are Tested in a DOT Drug Test?

 The DOT drug test screens for several substances, including marijuana, cocaine, amphetamines, opioids, and phencyclidine (PCP).
-It is important to note that the use of any of these substances, whether recreationally or otherwise, is prohibited under DOT regulations.
+It is important to note that using any of these substances, whether recreationally or otherwise, is prohibited under DOT regulations.

 When Does DOT Drug Testing Occur?